DDropping/Bash-Shell/README.md

 # Linux Shell
- * Description :  Writting a simple bash shell program that will execute simple commands.
+ * Description :  Writing a simple bash shell program that will execute simple commands.
 The main goal of the assignment is working with fork, pipes and exec system calls.